The CARES Act makes emergency funds available to students affected by the disruption of campus operations due to COVID-19.

 - Students enrolled in an exclusively online program

 - Students who did not file a 2019-2020 FAFSA or submit an alternative attestation with the Luther Seminary business office by the September 28, 2020, deadline.

 How will eligible students receive their cash payment?

 If you are eligible, you will receive payment through our normal refund process or check.

-For the majority of the funds, students must have been enrolled in Spring 2020 semester on March 13 at least half time.
+For the majority of the funds, students must have been enrolled in Spring 2020 semester on March 13 or in the Summer 2020 semester at least half time.
 Students must be eligible for Title IV funds under Section 484 of the Higher Education Act of 1965 and must not be enrolled in an exclusively online program of study on March 13, 2020.

 Other helpful information